 New drivers should be familiar with the driving restrictions imposed upon them by the Vehicle Code.
 Please visit the Department of Motor Vehicles website for special information for teen drivers: http://www.dmv.ca.gov/teenweb/.

 Home Security Checklist

 Please utilize the Home Security Checklist Form to identify areas where your residential security can be enhanced.

 Vacation House Checks

 The Ross Police Department offers its residents the service of "Vacation House Checks".
-If you plan on going out of town and would like the Policy Department to check on your home while you are away, please complete the Vacation House Check Form by clicking here.
-When completed, fax to the Police Department at 415-453-6124.
+If you plan on going out of town and would like the Police Department to check on your home while you are away, please complete the Vacation House Check form.

 Tips to Prevent Becoming a Victim of Theft